Checkmarx/Kotlin-SCP/src/m1-improper-platform-usage/README.md

 provider.

 When the Content provider is exported, all the apps can query the Content provider to retrieve or modify the data.
-On the Kotlin Goat app, we can identify that a Content provider is defined with the name `.AccountProvider` and the exported tag is set to true.
-Here is an extract of the `AndroidManifest` file:
+On the [Kotlin Goat app][0], we can identify that a Content provider is defined with the name `.AccountProvider` and the exported tag is set to true.
+Here is an extract of the `AndroidManifest`
+file:

 ```xml
 <provider